 Genesis and Objects of the Foundation

 The death of Jan Pentland was a huge loss.
 Many, many people wanted to honour Jan’s memory in some way and continue her legacy.
-Setting up a Foundation is a tangible way to do this.
+Setting up a Foundation was a tangible way to do this.
 The Foundation therefore focuses on financial counselling, the field to which Jan contributed so much in pursuit of the great passion of her life—the promotion of social justice for the disadvantaged.

-Given Jan's life work, therefore, the Foundation provides financial assistance— the Jan Pentland Scholarship—to enable a person to study financial counselling or a related discipline.
+Given Jan's life work the Foundation provides financial assistance— the Jan Pentland Scholarship—to enable a person to study financial counselling or a related discipline.
 There is a specific focus on assisting a person who otherwise would not be able to undertake this study.
 The funding may also include costs such as professional supervision, travel or accommodation.

 The Foundation is planned to be self-funding in perpetuity.
 The aim is to set aside a sufficient corpus such that the interest on that amount would be enough to fund the annual scholarships.